dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 We can implement paid hosting and can ship certed units to remote locations which are public data, so only correctness matters - not privacy.
 Users can have some free data, and user accounts are always free ?

+Have the high quality AWS grade one, but also the cheap homebuilt hardware running in a garage version.
+Plus a private custom supported one which guarantees confidentiality.

+Later make our own static page host making it ghpages compatible.
+Wrap the AWS api in objects so we can control the infrastructure we run on using our own chains.

 ## Link to Opensea
 ERC1155 contract integration that mints new NFTs representing the amount of money that was paid in to an item.
 This can only be done for security cleared items, to avoid being a security.
 Should have general interface to link

+We can sell software access tokens as NFTs so that income can be generated.

+We can hook the transfer rules so that if the DRE object has not approved the transfer, the sale cannot occur.

+Just wrapping opensea for the purposes of bot trading, fee reduction, is all useful.
+Can become like our own version of opensea, particularly if we include tools to publish NFTs on the opensea.

 ## [[2023-04-04 1226 SILD tooling| SILD assistance]]
+Make a facebook page for each person who wants to live on the island, and get to know your neighbours.